County Road 64 (Prince Edward Street) Reconstruction

 Have you considered a traffic circle for Prince Edward and Harbour intersection?
 Many people treat stop sign as a yield, especially during morning commute times.
 The circle would serve as speed calming measure and make the intersection safer all around.
 I think there is enough space to build a small circle.

-Ndpolenz about 1 year ago
+Ndpolenz over 1 year ago

 Hopefully with the infrastructure construction additional catch basins could be added to extend from the present to Harbour Street so that consideration could be given to backfilling the ditches which would help in grass trimming work.

-clubmember over 1 year ago
+clubmember over 2 years ago

 I'm not sure how wide a shared walk/bicycle path would be but if it resembles the paved sidewalk on the south side of Prince Edward Street we might find cars parking on it as they presently do.
 Mothers with carriages have to walk around on the road to get by.
 There has been one parked in front of #190 for over a week now.

-clubmember over 1 year ago
+clubmember over 2 years ago

 Of the traffic calming ideas, I think the automated speed radar display would be a help.
 We've noticed some placed in the Cramahe area on roads far less travelled.
 The very best, however, would be a recording radar camera so speeders could be issued tickets.
 On observing the regular traffic on Prince Edward, such a unit would pay for itself in a very short time.

-clubmember over 1 year ago
+clubmember over 2 years ago

 I think a sidewalk would be a benefit on the north side of Prince Edward St. as the present one ends abruptly at Stephen St. It would benefit those living on that side of the street as we see them cross over to the south side when walking

-clubmember over 1 year ago
+clubmember over 2 years ago

 The meeting was quite interesting and I'd like to comment on some of the points.
 Infrastructure definitely needs upgrades after witnessing a water main break on Prince Edward St. a year ago last October

-clubmember over 1 year ago
+clubmember over 2 years ago

 I prefer Option 2, which keeps bicyclists off the road surface.
 The roadway is not that wide, and with the volume of large vehicle traffic it supports, more mishaps seem certain with Option 1.